-You can only appoint someone as an attorney whilst you still have the capacity to do so.
+You can only appoint someone as an attorney whilst you still have the capacity to do so, so timing is important.

 Why do you need an LPA if you are already married?